Graduate degrees: M.S. in civil and environmental engineering; Ph.D. in civil and environmental engineering

 General review of numerical methods in hydraulics (finite-difference, finite-element, and method of characteristics); stability and accuracy of numerical schemes; steady free surface flows; flow transients in pipelines and channels.
 Prerequisites: ME:5160.

-Presentation and discussions of recent advances and research in structures, mechanics, and materials engineering by guest lecturers, faculty, students.
-Requirements: senior or graduate standing.
+Presentation and discussion of recent advances and research in structures, mechanics, materials, and transportation engineering by guest lecturers, faculty, and students.
+Requirements: graduate standing.

 Mechanical behavior of composite materials and their engineering applications; composite constituents (fibers, particles, matrices) and their properties and behavior; macromechanical behavior of composite laminae; micromechanical predictions of composite overall properties; classical lamination theory; composite beams and plates.
 Prerequisites: ENGR:2750.
 Same as ME:5167.

 Theory of physical and chemical operations and processes in water and wastewater treatment, including fundamental aspects of process dynamics; lectures, laboratory.
-Prerequisites: CEE:2150 and CEE:5152.
+Prerequisites: CEE:4150.
 Corequisites: CEE:3155.

 Mechanics of continuous media; kinematics of deformation, concepts of stress and strain; conservation laws of mass, momentum and energy; constitutive theories; boundary and initial value problems.
 Prerequisites: ENGR:2750 or ENGR:2510.
 Same as ME:5179.

 Advanced topics; optimization of structural topology, shape, and material; finite dimensional dynamic response optimization, sensitivity analysis, distributed parameter systems; projects.
-Same as BME:5720, ME:5236.
+Same as BME:5720.

 Basic concepts and definitions; pressure distribution in a fluid; governing equations and boundary conditions; integral and differential analysis; dimensional analysis and similarity; experimental analysis; laminar and turbulent internal and external flows; potential flows; engineering applications.
 Prerequisites: ENGR:2510.
 Same as ME:5160.